peasantbird/tp/docs/UserGuide.md

 ### Listing all buyers and sellers: `list`

 Lists all buyers and sellers that the user has added.
-Clears filters and rechecks the
+Clears filters and reloads the data file to check for changes.

 Format: `list`